• Home

 It is absolutely beautiful!

-My research mentioned a local bus that will take me right to Butrint but at first glance, I don’t see a bus station anywhere.
+My research mentioned a local bus that would take me right to Butrint.
+But at first glance, I don’t see a bus station anywhere.

 I walk a few minutes before noticing an old, run-down bus on the side of the road.
 The sign in the window reads simply, “Butrint.”